TOMToolkit/tom_base/docs/observing/customize_ocs_facility.rst

 multiple telescopes and instruments, you will likely want to subclass the OCS implementation and create your own facility.
 This will allow you to create specific form pages for each instrument you provide, which provides the opportunity to customize those forms for instrument specific features.
-We will provide an example custom OCS Facility and observing form below, and show several key ways they could be customized to fit your needs.
+We will walk you through an example, custom OCS Facility and observing form below.
+We also show several key ways in which they could be customized to fit your needs.

 This guide assumes you have followed the `getting started </introduction/getting_started>`__ guide and have a working TOM